 Every year on 3 December, people around the world take part in International Day of People with Disability (IDPwD).
-It is a day to celebrate the contributions and achievements of people with disability and promote awareness, understanding and acceptance in the community.
+It is a day to promote awareness, understanding and acceptance in the community.

 A key part of IDPwD are the events that schools, workplaces and community groups hold to mark the day.
-Every event helps to make positive changes to the lives of 4.4 million Australians with disability.

-There are also many other ways you can get involved, including joining the conversation online or in your community about the issues and experiences of people with disability to challenge misconceptions and break down barriers.
+There are also many other ways you can get involved, including joining the conversation online or taking action in your workplace or community to remove barriers and improve accessibility for people with disability.